SystemsGenetics/GEMmaker/README.md

 The default setting for the **software_params.trimmomatic.clip_path** in the **nextflow.config** is set to **${ILLUMINACLIP_PATH}**.
 This will have GEMmaker check your PATH to find where your Trimmomatic clipping files are housed.
 If you do not have your **ILLUMINACLIP_PATH** set, it will be necessary to change this setting to direct GEMmaker to the location of the Trimmomatic clipping files.
 Read more about Trimmomatic clipping files in the [Trimmomatic Documentation](http://www.usadellab.org/cms/uploads/supplementary/Trimmomatic/TrimmomaticManual_V0.32.pdf)

-After you have renamed the nextflow.config.example file and insured your ILLUMINACLIP_PATH is correct, you can run the workflow with the commands in the section below in the section titled **Executing the Workflow**
+After you have renamed the nextflow.config.example file and insured your ILLUMINACLIP_PATH is correct, you can run the workflow with the commands in the section below titled **Executing the Workflow**

 Additional information on what is in the test data can be found in the **GEMmaker/examples/README.md** file.
 This contains information on what is going on behind the scene, and how to change the **nextflow.config** to run the **Remote Run Example**.

 ---

-## Test using your own data.
+## Using your own data.

 To prepare your own samples for execution you must peform the following: